scrapy/scrapy/docs/topics/feed-exports.rst

 -   ``item_classes``: list of acceptable :ref:`item classes <topics-items>` that should be exported to the feed storage.

-    If no items declared then there will be no filtering based on item_classes.
+    If no items declared then there will be no filtering based on ``item_classes``.
 There is no fallback value.

-    .. versionadded:: 2.X.X
+    .. versionadded:: 2.6.0

--   ``item_filter``: a :ref:`filter class <item-filter>` based on ItemChecker class to filter items before they are exported to the feed storage.
+-   ``item_filter``: a :ref:`filter class <item-filter>` to filter items before they are exported to the feed storage.

-    If no filter class declared then the base ItemChecker class will be loaded.
+    If no filter class declared then the base :class:`~scrapy.extensions.feedexport.ItemFilter` will be loaded.

-    .. versionadded:: 2.X.X
+    .. versionadded:: 2.6.0

 -   ``indent``: falls back to :setting:`FEED_EXPORT_INDENT`.